 Using again the example of the transfer of funds between accounts, the consistency attribute will guarantee that the transfer will only happen if the source account has sufficient funds.

 The isolation attribute certifies that each transaction executes as if it were the only transaction operating on the tables or keys.
 This means that the intermediate state of a transaction is invisible to other transactions that might be happening concurrently.
-Databases provide different isolation levels with different guarantees. data Artisans Streaming Ledger offers the best class: serializability.
+Databases provide different isolation levels with different guarantees.
+Ververica Streaming Ledger offers the best class: serializability.

 Durability guarantees that once a transaction is completed successfully, it will result in a permanent state change that will remain persistent even in the event of a system failure.